apcolvin/starbase-ships/shifter/README.md

 ### Can I sell ships based on this blueprint?

 No.

-### Why can't the crafting bench craft T2 refills?

-You need to bolt a meter upgrade to the bench.
-The ship designer doesn't provide it so I couldn't add it to the blueprint.

 ### Will changing all thruster nozzles to T3 versions increase speed?